paragbhingre/ecs-consul/mesh-templates/fargate-versions/README.md

 aws cloudformation deploy --template-file .\greeter\service-consul-connect-greeter-fargate.yml --stack-name ConsulGreeterService --parameter-overrides ImageUrl=$ECR_URI/greeter InitImageUrl=$ECR_URI/greeter-init --region $AWS_REGION
 ```

-After the services are done deploying you should be able to see them in your Consul UI:
+After the services are done deploying you should be able to see them in your Consul UI at `http://localhost:8500/ui/dc1/services`:

 [IMAGE TBD]